About the Program

 - Placed 90 percent of all graduates to date in related seasonal and full-time jobs at places as diverse as Midwest Foods (wholesale distribution center), Uncommon Ground’s rooftop farm, FarmedHere (commercial aquaponics production), and local community farms such as the Talking Farm’s Howard Street site in Skokie

 - Developed a network of business, nonprofit, and funding partners that support program work and employment of graduates

 - Produced and harvested more than 300,000 pounds of premium produce for sale through wholesale, retail, and government-subsidized channels (e.g., Women, Infants, and Children’s distribution sites, and markets that take Illinois Link cards and senior coupons)

 - Presented the Windy City Harvest Apprenticeship model at multiple local, regional, and national conferences

 “Windy City Harvest just focuses on getting the job done.
 We have incredibly dedicated staff, great funding and business partners, and a wonderful ally in Daley College/Arturo Velasquez Institute.
 Sometimes I am amazed that we have been able to accomplish so many of our original goals.
 Then I remember that this work is like a magnet for people who are committed to positive change in the world.
 And if you did not start out that way, you are quickly converted when you start working with Windy City Harvest!”

-— Angela Mason, director, Windy City Harvest
+— Angela Mason, associate vice president, urban agriculture/Windy City Harvest